MostAwesomeDude/construct/docs/advanced.rst

 >>> String(10, trimdir="right").build(b"12345678901234567890")
 b'1234567890'

 PascalString is a variable length string that is prefixed by a length field.
-This scheme was invented in Pascal language that put Byte field instead of C convention of appending \0 byte at the end.
+This scheme was invented in Pascal language that put Byte field instead of C convention of appending null \\0 byte at the end.
 Note that the length field can be variable length itself, as shown below.
-VarInt should be preferred when building new protocols.s
+VarInt should be preferred when building new protocols.

 >>> PascalString(VarInt, encoding="utf8").build("Афон")
 b'\x08\xd0\x90\xd1\x84\xd0\xbe\xd0\xbd'

-CString is an another variable length string, that always ends with a null \0 terminating byte at the end.
+CString is an another variable length string, that always ends with a null \\0 terminating byte at the end.
 This scheme was invented in C language and is known in the computer science community very well.
 One of the authors, Kernighan or Ritchie, admitted that it was one of the most regretable design decisions in history.

-.. warning:: Do not use >1 byte encodings like UTF16 or UTF32 with CStrings.

 >>> CString(encoding="utf8").build(b"hello")
 b'hello\x00'